Sir John Donne: Calais and the continent

 He was probably the Jehan Don present at the extravagantly celebrated wedding in Bruges in 1468 of Charles the Bold and Margaret of York, sister of Edward IV.
 He may well have accompanied Edward in his Burgundian exile in 1470–1, as Hastings did.
 Much later, he was present when the widowed Margaret (his "true friend") met her brother at what is now Syon House in 1480.

 In 1468, he is described as "out of Calais", England's outpost in France, and this connection continued for the rest of his career; Hastings was "lieutenant of Calais" or governor, and his brother-in-law Donne his deputy.
 He owned a house there, and was a member of the Calais council in 1471, involved in negotiations in 1472, and recorded as there in 1475 and several later years.
 By 1483, he was Deputy of the Tower of Risban, an outlying fort, and before 1497 Lieutenant of the Castle.
 It may well have been his main base for much of his career; it remained under Yorkist control throughout Edward IV's exile.

 The Donne Triptych by Hans Memling would presumably have been made in Bruges, and is believed to date from the 1470s.
-Many sources still date it to 1468, because they were only aware of Donne's visit to Bruges for the wedding in that year, and because when the donor was first identified as Donne in 1840, the writer (J. G. Nichols) wrongly stated that he was killed in the Battle of Edgecote in 1469.
+Many sources still date it to 1468, because they were only aware of Donne's visit to Bruges for the wedding in that year, and because when the donor was first identified as Donne in 1840, the writer (J. G. Nichols) wrongly stated that he was killed in the Battle of Edgcote in 1469.

 The National Gallery now favours a date in the late 1470s, perhaps 1478, the date on a later copy, which is plausible, and may have been on the lost original frame.
 The Donne coat of arms appears on small escutcheons in the capital of the column behind Sir John, rather roughly represented, and impaled with that of Hastings on the capital behind Lady Donne.
 The Donne arms also appear in a glass roundel in the window in the right side panel.

 The portrait of Lady Donne was first painted with a younger, more generalized face, then overpainted, also by Memling, with the present thinner face.
 This may suggest Memling only saw her when the painting was well underway, and changed his picture to her actual features.